Landlord Portal

 The Goals

-One of PHA’s long-term goals is to increase availability of desirable, safe, affordable housing choices for its residents.
-Under the Section 8 Rental Voucher (Housing Choice Voucher, or HCV) Program, Expanded Housing Program and Accessible Housing Program, families are able to choose and lease or purchase privately owned rental housing outside of established Portland Housing Authority developments that may increase opportunities such as proximity to jobs, school districts and health care facilities.
-If you are a landlord who takes care of your property and residents, and can offer decent, safe and sanitary housing, PHA invites you to consider the advantages of becoming an HCV landlord.
-We have a specific need for handicap accessible housing, properties in low-impacted areas and properties with large numbers of bedrooms (4-5), but generally, all types of accommodations are sought.
+One of PHA’s long-term goals is to increase the availability of desirable, safe, affordable housing choices for its residents.
+Under the Section 8 Rental Voucher (Housing Choice Voucher, or HCV) Program, Expanded Housing Program, and Accessible Housing Program, families can choose and lease or purchase privately owned rental housing outside of established Portland Housing Authority developments that may increase opportunities such as proximity to jobs, school districts, and health care facilities.
+If you are a landlord who takes care of your property and residents, and can offer decent, safe, and sanitary housing, PHA invites you to consider the advantages of becoming an HCV landlord.
+We have a specific need for handicap-accessible housing, properties in low-impacted areas, and properties with large numbers of bedrooms (4-5), but generally, all types of accommodations are sought.
 And, if you are already an HCV landlord who would like to expand your alliance with PHA by offering additional properties under different programs, or a landlord who is interested in the HCV program, there is a place for you with us.

 The Advantages

-- Fully rented properties will enhance stability of the neighborhood and keep property values up.
+• Fully rented properties will enhance the stability of the neighborhood and keep property values up.

-- Landlords are assured of reliable residents since they must meet PHA’s stringent occupancy requirements and background checks.
-However, landlords may also conduct their own screenings.
-(PHA only conducts an income eligibility and criminal background screening.
+• Landlords are assured of reliable residents since they must meet PHA’s stringent occupancy requirements and background checks.
+However, landlords may also conduct their screenings.
+(PHA only conducts income eligibility and criminal background screening.
 It is the landlord’s responsibility to conduct a screening for suitability.
 PHA has no liability or responsibility to the owner for the family’s behavior or suitability for tenancy.)

-- PHA advises HCV residents on avoiding eviction, reducing the chances of this happening.
+• PHA advises HCV residents to avoid eviction, reducing the chances of this happening.

 The Process is Easy